freenas/freenas-docs/userguide/install.rst

    Virtual Machine Settings

-Increase the "Memory Configuration" to **at least 8192 MB**.
+Increase the :guilabel:`Memory Configuration` to **at least 8192 MB**.

-Under "CPUs", make sure that only one virtual processor is listed, otherwise it will not be possible to start any %brand% services.
+Under :guilabel:`CPUs`, make sure that only one virtual processor is listed, otherwise it will not be possible to start any %brand% services.

 To create a storage disk,
 click :menuselection:`Hard disk 1 --> Add`.
-In the "Device Type" menu, highlight "Hard Disk" and click "Next".
+In the :guilabel:`Device Type` menu, highlight :guilabel:`Hard Disk` and click :guilabel:`Next`.
+Select
-Select "Create a new virtual disk" and click "Next".
+:guilabel:`Create a new virtual disk` and click :guilabel:`Next`.
 In the screen shown in
 :numref:`Figure %s <esxi_create_storage_fig>`,
 select the size of the disk.
 To dynamically allocate space as needed, check the box
-"Allocate and commit space on demand (Thin Provisioning)".
-Click "Next", then "Next", then "Finish" to create the disk.
+:guilabel:`Allocate and commit space on demand (Thin Provisioning)`.
+Click :guilabel:`Next`, then :guilabel:`Next`, then :guilabel:`Finish`
+to create the disk.
 Repeat to create the amount of storage disks needed to meet your requirements.

 .. _esxi_create_storage_fig: